IntelligentControlSystems/bayesopt4ros/README.md

 - [ ] Generally, think about long term strategy for different acquisition functions
 - [ ] Figure out why failure cases in tests are not always detected
 - [ ] Debug visualization during optimization for 1- and 2-dim. objectives
+- [ ] Make code compatible with BoTorch 0.5.0 update
+- [ ] Instead of shutting down the full node, tell the client via feedback that the server is no longer available after the maximum number of iterations has been reached

 ## Testing